vinylrishi/bws5dk_DS5111su24_lab_01/README.md

   For the step to run the non-integration steps, under the name, this step was added.
   if: inputs.non_integration_tests == true

   A few other variations of this were attempted but to no avail.

+  ## Lab Installable Package
+  - Restructured repo to house tokenizers.py into src/bws5dk directory
+  - Test files also required adjustment to access functions in new package directory